About This Hobby and Our Photography

 "hobby" of sorts that is certainly a lot worse than simply

-Anyways, I will probably update this page from time to time as I think of more things to write, experiences I've heard about etc.
+Anyways, we will probably update this page from time to time as we think of more things to write, experiences we've heard about etc.

-2007.
 All Rights Reserved.
-All opinions expressed are mine, and mine alone.
+All opinions expressed are ours and ours alone.
 If you would like to

 reuse a portion of the above, or the whole thing use the "Contact Us"

-button to contact me.
-I considered letting anyone reuse it without permission,
+button to contact us.
+We considered letting anyone reuse it without permission,

-but, I don't want some of the guidelines I choose to follow myself to suddenly
+but, we don't want some of the guidelines we choose to follow ourselves to suddenly

 be applied to anyone who can select "copy" and then "paste".

-Anyone who would like further clarification on my photograph hobby, or has
+Anyone who would like further clarification on our hobby, or has

-questions I haven't covered can contact me through the "Contact Us"
+questions we haven't covered can contact us through the "Contact Us"

 that happen to visit this page for one reason or another to keep your employees

-informed on why people might be taking photos, and your companies specific
+informed on why people might be taking photos, and your company's specific

 policies, if any, regarding photography on your property.